-[Line 2] We dedicate the merit of the recite-recitation of this Prajñā Pāramitā Hridaya Sūtra to [Line 3] the Triple Treasures-Buddha, dharma and sangha, and to the sages in the sea of the fruitful world of buddhahood, [Line 4] and the sixteen arhats and their followers who attained the supreme attainments of the arhatship .
-[Line 5] What we pray is that [Line 6] the Three Wisdoms of-Six-Three Wisdoms and the Six Unrestricted Ways of the arhats may be always with us in our unceasing effort of-effort to renew Buddha's way forever.
-All sentient-to-excuse me-Buddha's way-to renew Buddha's way, to save all sentient beings, and sentient beings from the world of suffering and confusion.
-[Line 7] And all the-and encourages-encourage us to continue our practice, even in our adversities, and keep the wheel of dharma turning forever.
+[Line 2] We dedicate the merit of the recitation of this Prajñā Pāramitā Hridaya Sūtra to [Line 3] the Triple Treasures-Buddha, dharma and sangha, and to the sages in the sea of the fruitful world of buddhahood, [Line 4] and the sixteen arhats and their followers who attained the supreme attainments of the arhatship .
+[Line 5] What we pray is that [Line 6] the Three Wisdoms and the Six Unrestricted Ways of the arhats may be always with us in our unceasing effort to renew Buddha's way forever.
+To renew Buddha's way, to save all sentient beings from the world of suffering and confusion.
+[Line 7] And encourages us to continue our practice, even in our adversities, and keep the wheel of dharma turning forever.
 And to avert destruction of fire, water, and wind, and calamities of war, epidemic, and famines.